hkust-aigc/Tutorial-Template/readme.md

 #### HTML5 Concepts
 HTML5 introduces several new features and improvements over previous versions of HTML.
 Some of the key concepts include:

-/<h2>: The element is a level 2 heading with a class attribute set to "Title".
+\<h2>: The element is a level 2 heading with a class attribute set to "Title".
 This element is used to display the project name or title.

-/<h3>: The element is a level 3 heading with a class attribute set to "Subtitle".
+\<h3>: The element is a level 3 heading with a class attribute set to "Subtitle".
 This element is used to display a subtitle or heading for a specific section of the tutorial.

-/<span>: The element inside the /<h3> element is used to apply styling or formatting to the text inside it.
+\<span>: The element inside the \<h3> element is used to apply styling or formatting to the text inside it.
 In this case, it is used to make the text bold.

-The /<span> element inside the /<p> element is also used for styling or formatting.
+The \<span> element inside the \<p> element is also used for styling or formatting.
 In this case, it is used to add some extra space before the text using the &nbsp; character entity reference.